Missouri Frequently Asked Questions

 • The income requirements vary by program.
 Income counted for review includes employment wages, social security payments, pension and alimony payments, stock dividends, and IRA withdrawals.
 To qualify for the plan for Seniors and People with Disabilities, the requirements are:

-• Assets valued at less than $2000 is single, and less than $4000 if married and reside with their spouse
+• Assets valued at less than $5,000 is single, and less than $10,000 if married and reside with their spouse.
+Primary residence and vehicle are generally not counted towards ones assets.

 Assets are reviewed 5 years prior to the application date, to ensure there are no transfers of assets to date.
 If an individual’s assets exceed the maximum allowable amount, then those will need to be spent before a person can begin coverage.